zafin-hassan/zafin-hassan/README.md

 ### Currently:
-- 💻  Working as a software developer intern at [Vidyard](https://vidyard.com)
+- 💻  Working as a software enginering intern at [Wealthsimple](https://wealthsimple.com)
 - 🔭  Working as a Product Lead at [The Capsule](https://readthecapsule.com/ref/MF5MLXooTK) and as an organizer at [Hack The North](https://hackthenorth.com)
 - 🏫  Studying at [University of Waterloo](https://www.uwaterloo.ca/)
 - 🎶 Checkout my latest project [Explore Spotify](https://explorespotify.com)